White Oak

 Cabinets, furniture, flooring

-More porous than white oak — not suitable for outdoor use without treatment.
+More porous than white oak — not for outdoor use without treatment.
 Machines beautifully.
+Abundant and affordable on the South Shore.

 White Pine